Harrysome/nRF24L01/README.md

 # nRF24L01 module transform
 Using 2.4GHz and using SPI to communicate.
 The data limit at once is 32byte.
+The used library is [RF24](https://nrf24.github.io/RF24/), which can be installed from the IDE's library manager.

 |type|size|range|
 |---|---|---|